Ammarillo/WaveGenV2/README.md

 - Perfect for game engine texture mapping
 - No visible seams when tiled in any direction

+### 🌀 **Per-Layer Tileable Perlin Noise Distortion**
+- Each wave layer can be distorted by static, tileable Perlin noise
+- Noise is perfectly seamless and does not animate (static pattern)
+- Noise parameters (amount, scale, seed) are configurable per layer
+- Noise scale is integer and required for perfect tiling
+- Noise seed allows for unique patterns per layer

 ### 🎛️ **Dual Output Modes**
 - **Normal Maps**: RGB normal maps for surface detail and lighting effects
 - **Height Maps**: Grayscale displacement maps for tessellation and vertex displacement